Michael A. Taylor Player Props: Twins vs. Rays

 Michael A. Taylor At The Plate

-- Taylor is batting .219 with seven doubles, seven home runs and nine walks.
+- Taylor has seven doubles, seven home runs and nine walks while hitting .219.

-- In 11.5% of his games this year, he has hit a home run, and 4.2% of his trips to the dish.
+- Looking at the 52 games he has played this season, he's hit a home run in six of them (11.5%), and in 4.2% of his trips to the dish.

-- Taylor has had at least one RBI in 23.1% of his games this season (12 of 52), with more than one RBI four times (7.7%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Taylor has driven home a run in 12 games this year (23.1%), including more than one RBI in 7.7% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.